Remuera railway station: Post Electrification

 Between 2013 and 2014, Remuera station was electrified and the platforms were modified towards the southern end of the station to allow the AM Class EMU to operate.
 Currently, both platforms at Remuera station are open to all passengers, but remains unstaffed.

 From 16 January 2023 to 19 March 2023, Remuera station closed to all traffic and had rail-bus replacements to allow Stage 1 of the Rail Network Rebuild to allow the opening of City Rail Link.
 Remuera station has remained open for Stage 3 of the Rail Network Rebuild, despite stations beyond Puhinui on the Southern Line being closed for refurbishment until March/April 2024.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services on the Southern Line and Onehunga Line.
-The typical weekday off-peak timetable in trains per hour (tph) is:
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services on the South City Line and Onehunga West Line.